Dentures Mesquite

 The denture creation process can vary slightly from case to case, but it usually goes something like this:

 • Our team will take a detailed impression of your remaining teeth and gums.
-You will have to bite down on a special putty material so we can capture an accurate representation of your oral structures.
 We may also take some measurements of your jaw.

 • We will send the impression to a dental laboratory.
 The laboratory will use the impression of your teeth to create a wax version of your gumline.
 A mechanical device called an articular will then attach artificial teeth to the wax model.